동국대학교 한국어교육원 Dongguk Institute of Korean Language

 Attendance criteria Remarks

-- A roll call is conducted every class, and students are considered as being late or leaving early on a 15 minute basis.
+- A roll call is conducted every class, and students are considered as being late or leaving early on a 15minutes basis.

 - Being late twice equals 1 hour of absence.